 On November 11, delegates lay wreaths on behalf of the Labour Council at services in their community remembering the sacrifice and service of members of the armed forces.

-United Way of the Lower Mainland Labour Appreciation Dinner
+United Way of British Columbia Labour Appreciation Night

-On Wednesday, November 21, 2018 the NWDLC will honour an individual with the Labour Community Service Award.
-The award recognizes outstanding Labour activism and community service at the United Way event.
+On Thursday, November 30 from 5:30 – 9 pm the NWDLC will honour an individual with the Labour Community Service Award.
+The award recognizes outstanding Labour activism and community service at this United Way event.